-Native from Brittany, Alexandre settled in Vignacourt before the first world war to practice the profession of doctor.
+Native from Brittany, Alexandre settled in Vignacourt before the first world war to practice the profession of a doctor.
 People had great respect for him.
 He lived near the pond.
 He married in August 1916.

-medallion in memory of Dr Alexandre GIFFO
+Medallion in memory of Dr Alexandre GIFFO

 GODARD-DUBUC Isidore (1791 - 1873):

-Monument at the memory of M. Godard-Dubuc.
+Column built in memory of M. Godard-Dubuc.

 LECLERCQ Denis (1855 - 1932):

 Parish priest of Vignacourt during the first world war from 1906 to 1920.
-He took over from Abbe Rousselle, pastor of church from 1899 until 1906, the year of death.
+He took over from Abbe Rousselle, pastor of the church from 1899 until 1906, the year of death.